17 Reasons Why Fall Is the Best Time to Start a New Relationship

 Everyone Gets Serious About Dating in The Fall

 Something about fall makes people feel more ready for a lasting relationship, experts say.
 “People take breaks from dating in the summer and come fall, want to renew their energies to embark on the journey of searching for love on Match, Tinder, Bumble, EHarmony, Our Time, OkCupid, and so on,” says Darlene Corbett, a psychotherapist.
-For advice on which online opportunities can lead you to true love, check out our list of the best dating apps.

 Self-Confidence Is On The Rise

 “People tend to ease up about their body image in fall,” says April Masini, New-York-based relationship and etiquette expert and author.
 “Bikini and beach season bring with it naked romps, but the reality is most people are anxious about stacking up to the competition in swimwear.
-Sweaters, mittens and wool trousers give everyone a little chance to focus on who they’re with, rather than just their abs or other body parts.
+Sweaters, mittens, and wool trousers give everyone a little chance to focus on who they’re with, rather than just their abs or other body parts.
 This creates a more relaxed dating environment in which to find romance.”

 Fall-Themed Dates Are Amazing